Introduction: ARDUINO MPPT SOLAR CHARGE CONTROLLER (Version-3.0)

 This equates to a loss of 100W-66.6W = 34W ( 33.4%).

-This is the reason for using a MPPT charge controller instead of a standard charge controller like PWM.
-The MPPT controller is consists of a DC -DC converter where the duty cycle is varied to track the Maximum Power Point.
+This is the reason for using an MPPT charge controller instead of a standard charge controller like PWM.
+The MPPT controller is consists of a DC-DC converter where the duty cycle is varied to track the Maximum Power Point.

 Step 3: BUCK CONVERTER WORKING

-A buck converter is a DC - DC converter in which the output voltage is always lower or same as the input voltage.
+A buck converter is a DC-DC converter in which the output voltage is always lower or the same as the input voltage.
 The schematic of a buck converter is shown in the above picture.

 Working Principle :